awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/FILTER2D_CMDLINE.md

 By paying careful attention to how the code submits requests and waits for their completion, we can noticeably improve the performance of the application.

-1. Now repeat application execution using 1,3 & 6 kernels and observe the improvement in performance.
+1. Repeat application execution using 1,3 & 6 kernels and observe the improvement in performance.

 1. Execute on F1 using the FPGA binary with 1 kernel instance.
 	```sh